 Having served shoppers in the eastern US for over 100 years, Boscov's obviously knows how to keep its customers coming back — but the Boscov's Credit Card may not garner much loyalty.
 Lackluster rewards for all but the biggest spenders make the card anything but competitive for most consumers, and its high APR means you may regret spending so much on the card anyway if you can't pay it off in full each billing cycle.

-The long and short of it is that the Boscov's Credit Card is that it's worth getting if you spend $3,000 or more annually in Boscov's stores.
+The long and short of it is that the Boscov's Credit Card is that it's worth getting if you spend a lot annually in Boscov's stores.
 For everyone else, stick to an open-loop rewards credit card that will help you earn rewards at least as good — and in significantly more places.

 Advertiser Disclosure